munificent/journal/_posts/2009-05-15-loops-in-magpie.md

 multiple collections simultaneously should be fairly easy to do.
 This leads me to adding just one new keyword:

-    :::magpie
+{% highlight magpie %}
 for <var> <- <generator> do
     ...
 end
+{% endhighlight %}

 In addition, multiple `for` clauses can be provided (but only one `do`) to iterate through multiple collections in parallel.
 I still need to work out the details, but I'm thinking that that will be syntactic sugar for:

-    :::magpie
+{% highlight magpie %}
-    // evaluate the generator expression once
-    def _generator <- Generate <generator>
+// evaluate the generator expression once def _generator <- Generate <generator>

 // advance to the first item
 _generator.MoveNext
 while Not _generator.IsDone do
     def <var> <- _generator.Current
     ...
     _generator.MoveNext
 end
+{% endhighlight %}

 Using that, the use cases I have can be solved by:

-    :::magpie
+{% highlight magpie %}
-    // iterating through a collection
-    for item <- someList do
+// iterating through a collection for item <- someList do
     Print item
 end

-    // iterating multiple collections in lockstep
-    for a <- someList1
-    for b <- someList2 do
+// iterating multiple collections in lockstep for a <- someList1 for b <- someList2 do
     Print (a == b).String
 end

 // iterating backwards
 for item <- Reverse someList
     Print item
 end

-    // assigning to array elements
-    for index <- array.Indexes
+// assigning to array elements for index <- array.Indexes
     array.index <- 0
 end

 // iterating a fixed number of times for i <- 50.Times
     Print i.String
 end

 // iterating through a range
 for i <- Range (10, 30)
     Print i.String
 end
+{% endhighlight %}

 In those examples, `Reverse`, `Indexes`, `Times`, and `Range` can all be simple library functions.
 There's nothing magical about them.
 This may change